rishii100/Web3.0-Whispers/README.md

 ## Introduction

-The Decentralized Blogging Website aims to revolutionize the way content is published and consumed on the internet.
+This Website aims to revolutionize the way content is published and consumed on the internet.
 By utilizing blockchain technology and a peer-to-peer network, this platform ensures that content remains immune to censorship and control by any single authority.
 Users can create their blogs, publish articles, and interact with other users in a trustless and transparent environment.

 ## Features